-Hardouvelis is First Vice Chair of the Board of Directors and member of the Executive Committee of the Foundation for Economic & Industrial Research, research fellow at the Centre for Economic Policy Research in London, member of the Board of the Multinational Finance Society, member of the Academic Council of the Cyprus International Institute of Management, and a Trustee of Anatolia College, a non-profit primary, secondary and tertiary educational institution.
+Hardouvelis is First Vice Chair of the Board of Directors and member of the Executive Committee of the Foundation for Economic & Industrial Research, research fellow at the Centre for Economic Policy Research in London, member of the Academic Council of the Cyprus International Institute of Management, and a Trustee of Anatolia College, a non-profit primary, secondary and tertiary educational institution.

 He holds a Ph.D. degree in Economics (1985) from the University of California, Berkeley, and M.Sc. & B.A. degrees in Applied Mathematics (1978) from Harvard University.
 He was Assistant Professor of Economics at Barnard College, Columbia University from 1983 to 1989, and Associate Professor and subsequently Full Professor of Finance in the School of Business of Rutgers University (1989-1993).